Lake-Tuggeranong-College/Holocron/WebDev/_shared/_projects/Ngunnawal/_topics/11 Administrator Tools.md

 This section of the project focuses on Administrator functionality.

-It is *generally* a bad idea to allow anyone, aside from a core group of people, direct access to the database, which means that most functions need to be configured to be allowed through a web interface.
+It is *generally* a bad idea to allow anyone, apart from a core group of people, direct access to the database, which means that most functions need to be configured to be allowed through a web interface.

 Administrator functionality that would require a web interface could be: